Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomyRetailImplementationActivities.md

-﻿# Agronomy Retail Implementation Activities
+﻿# Agronomy Sales Implementation Activities

 ## Overview
-The following is an overview of the Agronomy Retail implementation activities.
+The following is an overview of the Agronomy Sales implementation activities.

 1. Enter setup data under Accounts Receivable > Setup > Agriculture (if not previously imported)
 	a.
 Customer operation types